moteenraza07/dog-adoption-website/README.md

 # dog-adoption-website

-A website for browsing adoptable dogs by city using HTML, CSS, and JavaScript
+A website for browsing adoptable dogs using HTML, CSS, and JavaScript

 ![Home Page](assets/Screenshot%201.png)